FrankM1/docs/content/concepts/architecture.md

 sidebar: "concepts"
 ---

-Ghost is structured as a modern, decoupled web application with a sensible service-based architecture.
+Qazana is structured as a modern, decoupled web application with a sensible service-based architecture.

 1. **A robust core JSON API**
 2. **A beautiful admin client app**
 3. **A simple, powerful front-end theme layer**

-These three areas work together to make every Ghost site function smoothly, but because they're decoupled there's plenty of room for customisation.
+These three areas work together to make every Qazana site function smoothly, but because they're decoupled there's plenty of room for customisation.

 ---